continuwuity/continuwuity/docs/admin_reference.md

 * `delete` — - Deletes a single media file from our database and on the filesystem via a single MXC URL or event ID (not redacted)
 * `delete-list` — - Deletes a codeblock list of MXC URLs from our database and on the filesystem.
 This will always ignore errors
-* `delete-past-remote-media` — - Deletes all remote (and optionally local) media created before or after [duration] time using filesystem metadata first created at date, or fallback to last modified date.
-This will always ignore errors by default
+* `delete-past-remote-media` — Deletes all remote (and optionally local) media created before/after [duration] ago, using filesystem metadata first created at date, or fallback to last modified date.
+This will always ignore errors by default.
 * `delete-all-from-user` — - Deletes all the local media from a local user on our server.
 This will always ignore errors by default
 * `delete-all-from-server` — - Deletes all remote media from the specified remote server.
 This will always ignore errors by default
 * `get-file-info` —